xwanyue0221/Graduate-Portfolio/README.md

 ## 1. Paper: How I Would Learn Data Science
 Paper-link
-A paper summarises knowledge and techqniues learned in the master's program.
+A paper summarises knowledge and techniques learned in the master's program.

 ## 2. Professional Resume
 The [resume](./wanyuex.pdf) is updated on March 2021.